-- (1) The following specified amounts of dedicated open space shall be required as part of future development: - (d) Multi-family uses within CR zoning districts open space shall be provided at a minimum of five (5) percent of the total lot area of such use. - (e) Any use or combination of uses that exceed 100,000 square feet of floor area in a G-B zoning district open space shall be provided at a minimum of 10 percent of the total lot area of such use. - (f) A minimum of five (5) percent of the total land area of any major subdivision shall be provided as open space for all developments that include residential uses.
+- (1) The tollowing specified amounts of dedicated open space shall be required as part of future development: - (d) Multi-family uses within CR zoning districts open space shall be provided at a minimum of five (5) percent of the total lot area of such use.

+- (e) Any use or combination of uses that exceed 100,000 square feet of floor area in a G-B zoning district open space shall be provided at a minimum of 10 percent of the total lot area of such use. - (f) A minimum of five (5) percent of the total land area of any major subdivision shall be provided as open space for all developments that include residential uses.
 The location of open space shall be submitted with the preliminary plan.

-- See section 102-C-9-44 for greenspace requirements for major residential subdivisions. - (2) The required open space in subsection (1) above shall meet all of the following requirements: - (a) Open space provided in excess of the minimum requirements of the UDO for yards, landscape zones and buffers shall be permitted to count towards the open space requirement of this section. - (b) Common amenities including parks, plazas, courtyards, community greens, and town centers shall be permitted to count towards the open space requirement of this section. - (c) Open space shall not include areas devoted to public or private vehicular access or parking, including required parking lot landscaping. - (d) Water features, including stormwater management that are designed and fully landscaped as an amenity may be counted toward open space requirements. - (e) All open space shall be fully implemented prior to occupancy and if not completed, a performance bond is required in accordance with section C-9-48 and section C-9-49.
-Maintenance bonds shall be issued in accordance with section C-9-48 and section C-9-49. - (f) Open spaces shall be prominently located adjacent to residences and businesses and are to be focal points for the area surrounding the development.
+See section 102-C-9-49 for greenspace requirements for major residential subdivisions. - (2) The required open space in subsection (1) above shall meet all of the following requirements: - (a) Open space provided in excess of the minimum requirements of the UDO for yards, landscape zones and buffers shall be permitted to count towards the open space requirement of this section. - (b) Common amenities including parks, plazas, courtyards, community greens, and town centers shall be permitted to count towards the open space requirement of this section. - (c) Open space shall not include areas devoted to public or private vehicular access or parking, including required parking lot landscaping. - (d) Water features, including stormwater management that are designed and fully landscaped as an amenity may be counted toward open space requirements. - (e) All open space shall be fully implemented prior to occupancy and requirements for performance and maintenance bonds shall be met (see section C-9-17). - (f) Open spaces shall be prominently located adjacent to residences and businesses and are to be focal points for the area surrounding the development.
 Open spaces shall provide appropriate fixtures such as benches, fountains, pathways, planting beds, lawn and or playground equipment.